2sic/oqtane-theme-2shine-bs5/readme.md

 There are some different node commands which help you to build and deploy the theme to oqtane:

-      1. build          -> This will run webpack build the theme and deploy it to the designated location
+      1. build          -> This will build the theme and deploy it to the designated location (in the theme.jsonc file)
       3. dotnet-watch   -> This will watch all of the .razor files and build and deploy the theme everytime it detects changes
       2. webpack-watch  -> This will run webpack and watch the .scss and .ts files for changes and build and deliver them